What is multifactor authentication?

 Multifactor authentication vs. two-factor authentication

-When authentication strategies were first introduced, the intent was to enforce security but to also keep it as simple as possible.
-Users were asked to supply only two forms of security keys that would inform a system that they were authentic and authorized users.
-Common forms of 2FA were user ID and password or automated teller machine (ATM) bank card and PIN.
+When authentication strategies were first introduced, the intent was to enforce security and keep it as simple as possible.
+Users were asked to supply only two security keys to inform a system that they were authentic and authorized users.
+Common forms of 2FA were user ID and password or ATM bank card and PIN.

 Unfortunately, hackers quickly discovered ways to buy or break passwords or skim debit cards at ATMs.
 This prompted companies and cybersecurity vendors to look for more hardened forms of user authentication that used additional security factors for verification.

 While MFA requires at least two authentication factors, if not more, 2FA only requires two.
-Therefore, all 2FA is MFA, but not the other way around.
+Therefore, 2FA is a subset of MFA -- all 2FA is MFA, but not vice versa.

 What is adaptive multifactor authentication?

-Adaptive multifactor authentication is a security approach that chooses which authentication factors to apply to a user's login attempt based on business rules and contextual information.
+Adaptive MFA is a security approach that chooses which authentication factors to apply to a user's login attempt based on business rules and contextual information.
 It's also referred to as adaptive MFA or risk-based authentication.

-Traditional MFA uses set credentials and a second factor, but adaptive MFA is a bit more advanced, as it automatically adapts authentication by considering several variables such as user location, device being used, number of failed login attempts, user behavior and environment.
-This strategy makes it harder for hackers to gain unauthorized access, since authentication is coordinated with the degree of risk.
+Traditional MFA uses set credentials and a second factor.
+Still, adaptive MFA is a bit more advanced.
+It automatically adapts authentication by considering several variables, such as user location, device being used, number of failed login attempts, user behavior and environment.
+This strategy makes it harder for hackers to gain unauthorized access because authentication is coordinated with the degree of risk.

 Addressing the challenges of multifactor authentication